-Mandatory MOT testing is to be reintroduced from 1 August 2020 as COVID-19 restrictions are slowly lifted, Roads Minister Baroness Vere has announced on 29 June 2020.
+Mandatory MOT testing is to be reintroduced from 1 August 2020 as COVID-19 restrictions are slowly lifted.
+This was announced by the Roads Minister Baroness Vere on 29 June 2020.

-Due to the coronavirus outbreak, drivers were granted a 6-month exemption from MOT testing in March to help slow the spread of the virus.
-However, as restrictions are eased when safe to do so, all drivers whose car, motorcycle or van is due for an MOT test from 1 August will be required to get a test certificate to continue driving their vehicle.
+After the coronavirus outbreak, drivers were granted 6-months exemption from MOT testing in March to slow the spread of coronavirus.
+However, as restrictions are eased when safe to do so, all drivers whose vehicle is due for an MOT test from 1 August will be required to get a test certificate to continue driving their vehicle.

 Drivers with an MOT due date before 1 August will still receive a six month exemption from testing.
-However, all vehicles must continue to be properly maintained and kept in a roadworthy condition, and people are able to voluntarily get their MOT sooner should they wish, even if they are exempt from the legal requirement.
+However, all vehicles must continue to be properly maintained and kept in a roadworthy condition.
+People are able to voluntarily get their MOT sooner should they wish, even if they are exempt from legal requirements.
 Motorists can be prosecuted for driving an unsafe vehicle.

 Lee Schofield, PMD Business Finance Director, commented: